Right to Produce

 i.
 Equity (Actor’s Union) or non-Equity production

-4. Once your letter is received, you will be sent a quote for the royalty fee and if acceptable, a contract may be sent.
+4. Once your request is received, you will be sent a quote for the royalty fee and if acceptable, a contract may be sent.
 Some companies however will simply send an invoice.

 5. Be aware that for plays, the royalty fee covers the royalty only.
 Scripts are extra, however, plays may also be ordered directly from the publishing house.